EthanJustice/moulin/README.md

 The `data-toc` attribute is not checked for its order; that is, if the listed number is smaller than the previous or larger than the next, Moulin will not throw any errors.
 This makes it possible to have a malformed index.

 ### Setup

+For now, the easiest way to use Moulin is to clone the repo (`git clone https://github.com/EthanJustice/moulin.git`) and then proceed from there.

 ### Slides